 Insurance companies know that applying for insurance coverage is time-consuming and annoying.
 They bet that you’ll put up with rate increases rather than go through the trouble of getting quotes.

-If your company raises your rates, don’t hesitate to shop around for a better rate.
+If your company raises your rates, don’t hesitate to look for the best car insurance rates that fit your needs and budget.

 Resolve $10,000 or more of your debt